gbrault/sqlgrid/README.rst

     :target: https://mybinder.org/v2/gh/seadev/sqlgrid-notebooks/master?urlpath=lab

-*For both binder links, you'll see a brief loading screen while a server is being created for you in the cloud.
+*For the binder links, you'll see a brief loading screen while a server is being created for you in the cloud.
 This shouldn't take more than a minute, and usually completes in under 10 seconds.*

 *The binder demos generally will be using the most recent stable release of sqlgrid, so features that were added in a recent beta version may not be available in those demos.*